Funded by Senate Bill 1407

 Judicial Council staff complied with CEQA by filing a categorical exemption for this project's preferred site on May 18, 2011.

 Construction Manager at Risk

-The New Siskiyou County Courthouse is in architectural design-preliminary plans using local county funds.
+The New Siskiyou County Courthouse is in architectural design-working drawings using local county funds.
 The current expected completion date is 3 Q 2018.